Novo Brdo Fortress: History

 In 1455, the Ottomans attacked Novo Brdo again, and with the use of heavy artillery, forced the besieged to surrender on 1 June 1455.
 Under the orders of Sultan Mehmed II, all men of any distinguished rank or importance were decapitated.
 An estimated 320 boys were taken to become janissaries (devşirme).
 Approximately 700 girls and young women were taken to serve as the wives of Ottoman soldiers and their commanders.
 The siege and its aftermath were described in Memoirs of a Janissary, written in 1490—1501 by Novo Brdo resident Konstantin Mihailović, who was one of the boys taken.

 Exploitation of the surrounding mines continued under the Ottomans, though operations were significantly diminished due to the lack of a professional work force and deteriorating conditions that had caused a steep decline of the town since 1455.
 According to defters for 1477 and for the period from 19 August 1498 to 7–8 August 1499, Novo Brdo was a completely Christian town, without a single Muslim, and contained 887 homes in total, out of which 78 were new.
 Of the approximately 5,000 inhabitants, 73 were miners and craftsmen.
 A defter for the Vučitrn sanjak, dated 4 January 1526, registered 514 homes, of which 139 were Muslim.

 From the 17th century, mintage was renewed in the fortress during the reign of sultan Murad IV (1623–1640), but was stopped in 1651.
 At the time there were only 18 Roman Catholic homes with 70 Roman Catholics left, and both Roman Catholic churches were so damaged that the priest held mass in one of the houses.
 In 1685, there were only 10 houses left in the fortress, which was so ruined by then that the 40 janissaries of the garrison were stationed in suburbs, which contained only 150 Christian and Muslim homes.

 During the Great Turkish War, with the help of local Serbian rebels, general Enea Silvio Piccolomini occupied Novo Brdo in 1686, only a year after it was abandoned.
+Albanian insurgents participated in the battle fought between the Austrian military unit commanded by Kutschenbach against the Ottomans in Novo Brdo on March, 17, 1690, a battle won by the Austrians.

 In 1690–91, under the leadership of the Serbian Patriarch Arsenije III Čarnojević (1672–1706), the local Serbs moved to the Habsburg monarchy during the Great Serb Migration.
 The Ottomans reclaimed the fortress later that year, killing the entire Austrian garrison that had been left behind by Piccolomini.
 Afterwards, the exploitation of Novo Brdo mines and the use of the nearby fortress and adjoining settlements ceased.
 The fortress suffered significant damage in 1892, when the Ottomans used its well-made stones to build barracks in Pristina.